What are Prism Glasses?

 Are you suffering from headaches, dizziness, and nausea?
 Are your symptoms making it difficult to drive and perform even the smallest of daily tasks?
 These symptoms and others could be a result of a subtle misalignment between the eyes, a condition known as Binocular Vision Dysfunction (BVD).

 People’s brains can normally transform the images seen by each eye into one, singular image when the eyes are aligned.
 This is known as Binocular Vision.
 When patients have BVD, it means they have a slight eye misalignment, and their brains struggle to process these two misaligned images into one singular image.
-The struggling results in headaches, dizziness, and may even result in seeing two separate images (double vision), among other symptoms.
+The struggling results in headaches and dizziness, and may even result in seeing two separate images (double vision), among other symptoms.

 How Do Prism Glasses Work?